 Road Traffic Accidents often referred to as ‘RTA’s’, can be extremely distressing and can have devastating effects on the victim and their loved ones.
 Road traffic collisions are often thought only to affect the occupants of a vehicle when in fact, many other road users are vulnerable to this type of accident.
 Our road traffic accident team have many years experience representing drivers, passengers (including young children), pedestrians, users of public facilities, cyclists, and motorcyclists.

 We understand that no two accidents are alike.
-We also know that following a traumatic experience it can be unclear if you are able to pursue a claim for compensation depending on the circumstances of your accident.
-If you have been injured and the accident was caused by somebody else, then it is likely that you could be entitled to claim compensation.
+We also know that following a traumatic experience it can be unclear if you are able to pursue legal action for a personal injury depending on the circumstances of your accident.
+If you have been injured and the accident was caused by somebody else, then it is likely that you could be entitled to make a specialist injury claim.

-Our highly experienced team of personal injury solicitors are accredited by The Law Society and have advised thousands of clients in relation to road traffic accident claims.
-In many cases our clients are eligible to make a no win no fee compensation claim.
-To find out more can call us on Freephone helpline 0800 195 95 90 for a no obligation appraisal of your claim.
+Our highly experienced team of personal injury solicitors are accredited by The Law Society and have advised thousands of clients in relation to making a claim for road accidents.
+In many cases, our clients are eligible to make a no win no fee compensation claim (also known as a conditional fee agreement).
+To find out more can call us today on Freephone helpline 0800 195 95 90 for a no obligation appraisal.